How to get the vaccine

 Are there any risks to me or my baby if I’m vaccinated while I’m pregnant?

 The whooping cough vaccine is not a live vaccine so it can’t cause whooping cough in you or your baby.
 Having vaccines in pregnancy has been studied and no evidence of risk has been found.
 It’s much safer for you to have the vaccination than to risk your newborn baby catching whooping cough.

 No single whooping cough vaccine is available.
 You will be given a vaccine already used as part of the childhood immunisation schedule that also protects against diphtheria, tetanus and polio.

-Are there any side effects from being vaccinated?
+Possible side effects from being vaccinated

 You may have some mild side effects from the vaccination such as swelling, redness or tenderness where the vaccine was given.
 Serious side effects are extremely rare.

 Is there an alternative way to protect my baby from whooping cough?

 No. Recently in the UK some young babies have died before they were old enough to have their first whooping cough vaccination.
 Having the vaccination during pregnancy provides antibodies that will be passed to the baby so he or she has some protection in the first few weeks of life when whooping cough is most serious.